-- MailChimp generates awareness through organic traffic, direct emails, blogs and word of mouth marketing.
+- MailChimp generates awareness through organic traffic, direct emails, blogs and word-of-mouth marketing.

 - MailChimp uses aspirational marketing as the initial step of their marketing funnel.
 They share ideas by promoting freedom, identity and self-expression.
-This approach allows Mailchimp to convert better and become more persuasive.
+This allows Mailchimp to convert better and become more persuasive.

 - MailChimp employs A/B testing to send the right aspirational marketing ideas to their customers.

 - To encourage the customers to sign up, MailChimp requires only an email, username and password.